 #1) Environment setup and deployment process

 Carrying out this test in the same environment used by functional test team will certainly end up overlooking real-world use cases.
-Also, crucial testing activities like performance testing can’t be carried out on test environment with incomplete test data.
+Also, crucial testing activities like performance testing can’t be carried out on a test environment with incomplete test data.
 Separate production like environment should be set up for this test.

-Once the UAT environment is separated from test environment you need to control the release cycle effectively.
+Once the UAT environment is separated from the test environment you need to control the release cycle effectively.
 Uncontrolled release cycle may lead to different software versions on test and UAT environment.
 Valuable acceptance test time is wasted by not testing software on the latest version.
 Not to mention the time required for issue tracking on incorrect software version.

 #2) Test planning

 This testing should be planned with clear acceptance test plan in requirement analysis and design phase.
 In strategy planning, the set of real-world use cases should be identified for execution.
-It is very important to define test objectives for this testing as complete test execution for large application is not possible in this testing phase.
+It is very important to define test objectives for this testing as a complete test execution for large application is not possible in this testing phase.
 Testing should be carried out by prioritizing critical business objectives first.

 This testing is carried out at the end of the testing cycle.
 Obviously, it is the most critical period for the software release.
 Delay in any of the previous stages of development and testing eat up UAT time.

-Improper test planning, in worst cases, leads to overlap between system testing and UAT.
+Improper test planning, in worst cases, leads to an overlap between system testing and UAT.
 Due to less time and pressure to meet deadlines, software is deployed to this environment even though functional testing is not completed.
 The core goals of this testing can’t be achieved in such situations.

-The UAT test plan should be prepared and communicated to team well before beginning this test.
-This will help them for test planning, writing test cases and test scripts and creating UAT environment.
+The UAT test plan should be prepared and communicated to the team well before beginning this test.
+This will help them for test planning, writing test cases and test scripts and creating a UAT environment.

 #3) Handling new business requirements as incidents/defects

-Ambiguities in requirements get caught in UAT phase.
+Ambiguities in requirements get caught in the UAT phase.
 UAT testers find issues arising due to ambiguous requirements (by looking at the complete UI which wasn’t available during requirement gathering phase) and log it as a defect.

-The customer expects these to be fixed in current release without considering the time for change requests.
+The customer expects these to be fixed in the current release without considering the time for change requests.
 If a timely decision is not taken by project management on these last-minute changes this could lead to the release failure.

 #4) Unskilled testers or testers without business knowledge

 If there is no permanent team, company select UAT staff from various internal departments.
-Even if this staff is well familiar with business needs, if they are not trained for the new requirements being developed they can’t perform effective UAT.
-Also, a non-technical business team might face many technical difficulties executing the test cases.
+Even if the staff is well familiar with business needs, if they are not trained for the new requirements being developed they can’t perform effective UAT.
+Also, a non-technical business team might face many technical difficulties in executing the test cases.